fa06396/Social-Network-Analysis/README.md

 3. Analysis: The resulting network graphs were analyzed to gain insights into the connections, centrality measures, community detection, and other interesting patterns within the network.
 4. Visualization: Visualizations were created to present the network graphs and key findings in an intuitive and informative manner.

+## Note on Analysis Scripts

+Please note that the analysis scripts originally used for the projects, particularly those implemented in R, are no longer available and have been removed.
+However, the extracted data and relevant files are still provided in the respective project folders.
+You are encouraged to utilize the available data and perform your own analysis, applying different techniques and algorithms.

+We invite you to explore the provided datasets, conduct your own analysis, and share your findings or insights with the community.

 ## How to Use

 1. Clone the repository to your local machine using the following command: